 ENGT 131 - Advanced Engineering Design: Manufacturing Applications of Technical Drawing (4.0 units) Prerequisite: ENGT 122, ENGT 123, ENGT 150 or ENGT 170 or appropriate CADD experience This intermediate course takes up technical drawing as used in manufacturing applications of design and engineering technology, and is intended for all students in areas of study related to engineering, technical drafting, design, and computer graphics.
 The course incorporates orthographic projection, introduction to tool design, and applications of descriptive geometry through layouts and developments.
 The course also covers the American National Standards Institute (ANSI) Y14.5 standard, precision dimensioning, geometric tolerancing, and manufacturing terminology and processes.
 Lab exercises and drawings are used to reinforce lecture and demonstration concepts. | ||

-CIV 140 - Civil Engineering FundamentalsM | 4.0 | |
+CIV 140 - Civil Engineering & Construction FundamentalsM | 4.0 | |

-CIV 140 - Civil Engineering Fundamentals (4.0 units) Advisory: ENGT 101 or two years of high school drafting; ENGL 035 or ENLA 100 or appropriate placement; READ 043 or appropriate placement; MATH 053 or appropriate placement This course is for all students interested in the career fields of civil design drafting and civil engineering.
-It provides an overview of the various civil engineering sub-disciplines and the common tasks required of civil engineers and their support staff.
-Students will complete basic level engineering calculations and use hand drafting techniques or computer aided design and drafting (CADD) software to complete projects relating to subdivision development, roadway planning and layout, structural design and detailing, site grading, project scheduling, wastewater management, and similar engineering tasks. | ||
+CIV 140 - Civil Engineering & Construction Fundamentals (4.0 units) Advisory: ENGT 101 or two years of high school drafting; It is also advised that students have a knowledge of elementary algebra concepts.
+This course provides an overview of various civil engineering subdisciplines, including common tasks required of civil engineers and their support staff for the design and construction of projects.
+Students complete basic level engineering calculations and use hand drafting techniques or computer aided design and drafting (CADD) software to complete projects relating to subdivision development, roadway planning and layout, structural design and detailing, site grading, project scheduling, wastewater management, and similar engineering tasks.
+Students are also introduced to future trends in construction technology, and explore building information modeling (BIM) and virtual design and construction (VDC) technologies and their impact. | ||

 RHC GE 4 - American InstitutionsGE | 3.0 | |